Oidiodendron cereale: Morphology

 Oidiodendron cereale colonies appear green-grey, but dark brown to black under areas of heavy sporulation.
 Due to its dark colony colour, it is generally classified as a dematiaceous fungus.
-Its hyphae is 1-2 μm broad, some branches at the foot (treelike), while others don't, and are irregularly curved.
+Its hyphae are 1-2 μm broad, some branches at the foot (treelike), while others don't, and are irregularly curved.
 The conidia are dark grey, short-chained, clumped at conidiophore apex, has a ring, and spans 2.2-5.4 μm by 2.0-2.7 μm.
 The conidiophores are short, branched, and hyaline to lightly melanized.
 It is important to note that the hyaline conidiophores and lens-shaped arthroconidia with thickened rings of cell wall material make this species unique.
 Henceforth, the initial placement of this species was outside of the genus Oidiodendron.
 With molecular analysis, evidence supports its placement within Oidiodendron and its morphological distinction is significant only at the species levels.

 Physiology

-Oidiodendron cereale is psychrotolerant and has an optimal temperature between 20-25°C. However, it also has the ability to grow at temperatures as low as 5°C. Decreased growth is observed when the temperature is below 5°C or above 25°C. Oidiodendron cereale is acidophilic with an optimal pH range of 3-5 and it does not grow in high salt conditions.
+Oidiodendron cereale is psychrotolerant and has an optimal temperature between 20-25°C. However, it also has the ability to grow at temperatures as low as 5°C. Decreased growth is observed when the temperature is below 5°C or above 25°C. Oidiodendron cereale is acidophilic with an optimal pH range of 3-5, and it does not grow in high salt conditions.
 Enzymatic studies have revealed that O. cereale has cellulolytic abilities.
 In addition, it has pectinases, gelatinases, lipases, and polyphenol oxidases that facilitate the degradation of a variety of plant, fungal, and animal substrates.